 Writer: Gary Dauberman (Screenplay)

-Scene of the Movie – The first Annabelle doll meeting.
+Scene of the Movie – The little girl running at the door.